1 Out of 2 Fails the Indiana Test

 You must pass a written knowledge test if you:

-- Apply for a learner’s permit
+- Apply for your first learner’s permit

 - Become a new Indiana resident and hold an out-of-country driver’s license